-233 Children's Literature: 1865 to the Present
+Children's Literature: 1865 to the Present

 Using the landmark publication of Lewis Carroll's Alice's Adventures in Wonderland as a starting point, this course provides a critical survey of children's literature in Britain, America, and Canada.
 Authors to be studied include Carroll, L.M.
 Montgomery, E.B.
-White, Roald Dahl, Maurice Sendak, Judy Blume, Kevin Major, Dennis Lee, and Sheree Fitch.
+White, Roald Dahl, Maurice Sendak, Cecile de Mille, Dennis Lee, and Sheree Fitch.
 Credit will be granted for only one of ENGL 233 and ENGL 234.
 Three credits.
-Not offered 2012-2013.